Female genital mutilation in Nigeria

+As of 2012, 27% of Nigerian women aged 15 to 49 underwent FGM.
+While in some regions of Nigeria, the prevalence of FGM has halved in the past 30 years as of 2016, as of 2022, it is rising among girls aged 0–14, placing Nigeria as the third highest country for FGM worldwide in terms of percentage, according to UNICEF.

 In May 2015, then President Goodluck Ebele Jonathan signed a federal law banning FGM.
 Opponents of the practice cite this move as an important step forward in Africa, as Nigeria is the most populous country and has set an important precedent.
-Though the practice has declined, activists and scholars say a cultural shift is necessary to abolish the practice, as the new law will not singularly change the wider violence against women in Nigeria.
+However, activists and scholars stress the necessity of a cultural shift to fully eradicate the practice, as the new law alone may not address the broader issue of violence against women and girls and the status of women in Nigeria.